vuejs/vuepress/docs/guide/using-vue.md

 ### Using Pre-processors

 VuePress has built-in webpack config for the following pre-processors: `sass`, `scss`, `less`, `stylus` and `pug`.
-All you need to do is installing the corresposnding dependencies.
+All you need to do is installing the corresponding dependencies.
 For example, to enable `sass`, install the following in your project:

 ``` bash
 yarn add -D sass-loader node-sass